cbg-ethz/shorah/help.md

 ####GSL
 The Makefile has been written to match typical location for the installation of GSL on Linux and Mac OS X system.
 In case of different installation of the GSL, please edit CFLAGS and XLIBS in the Makefile.
+The [online documentation of GSL][1] provides a [sample program][2].
+Try to compile this; it will give information on the correct setting of the flags.

 ---